Welcome to How to Win with Hummingbirds

 Why This Works at Costco

+Costco shoppers are selective.
+They choose fewer brands, but they buy more of the ones they trust.
 Everyday creators help food and beverage brands earn that trust early by showing how products fit naturally into everyday life at scale.
+When shoppers encounter those products at Costco, the decision feels easy.
+The IRL Click has already happened.

 The Sprouts Discovery

+Sprouts is built for discovery.
 Shoppers arrive open minded.
 They browse.
 They read labels.
 They look for better for you options and new ideas to work into their routines.
-Unlike Costco, where the decision is about commitment, Sprouts decisions are about curiosity and fit.
+For food and beverage brands, Sprouts is where first trials begin.

 How the IRL Click Happens at Sprouts